Leech Lattice Vector Quantization for Efficient LLM Compression

 We evaluate three code families as a function of bits: (1) Leech (single shell \(m\)), i.e., points from a single Leech shell projected to the unit sphere; (2) Leech (union up to \(m\)), i.e., the cumulative union of shells \(1{:}m\), all normalized to unit norm; and (3) the E8P12 product code for reference, normalized to the unit sphere and stacked three times to allow comparison in 24 dimensions.
 Figure~\ref{fig:leech-shells-vs-union} shows violin plots of the resulting distributions over \(D_{24}(x, q(x))\) versus bits for these three constructions.
 Empirically, we find that both Leech constructions, single shell \(m\) and union up to shell \(m\), perform similarly, with the union exhibiting slightly better code quality per bit as measured by angular uniformity.

-Our empirical results indicate that \emph{using a union of shells (ball cut) of the Leech lattice yields a slightly better rate--distortion curve than using a single shell} on a Gaussian random source.
+\textbf{Key finding 1: Union of shells provide lowest angular distortion.} Our empirical results indicate that spherical codes formed by normalizing a union of Leech lattice shells yields a slightly better Gaussian rate--distortion curves compared to forming spherical codes from individual Leech lattice shells.
 We therefore adopt this approach in our method and recommend doing the same.